irsneto/demo-api/Readme.md

-# How to deploy to a Java Gradle Application to Cloud Run
+# How to deploy a Java Gradle Application to Cloud Run